rptcloud/azure_terraform/variable_validation.md

 # Lab: Variable Validation and Suppression

-We may want to validate and possibly suppress and sensitive information defined within our variables.
+We may want to validate and possibly suppress any sensitive information defined within our variables.

 - Task 1: Validate variables in Terraform Configuration
 - Task 2: Suppress sensitive information